 2. Increased Trust and Loyalty

-When a brand has been intentionally crafted, properly positioned and aligned to its target audiences, the trust, and loyalty of the audience increase.
-A strong nonprofit brand doesn’t only increase the trust and loyalty amongst supporters but also creates a sense of organizational unity within the organization (amongst staff, volunteers, and other stakeholders).
+When a brand has been intentionally crafted, properly positioned, and aligned to its target audiences, the trust, and loyalty of the audience increase.
+A strong nonprofit brand doesn’t only increase the trust and loyalty amongst supporters but also creates a sense of organizational units within the organization (amongst staff, volunteers, and other stakeholders).
 All of these contribute to the growth of the organization.